 BA Political Science, minors in Journalism and History, Indiana University 1969

-Current: Writing my second book, Israel Unretouched, based on 45 years worth of my feature articles.
+Current: Promoting my second book, Why Are We Still Afraid? based on 46 years worth of my feature articles.

 2014: Published (Gefen) Broken Spring, a book emerging from my two years in Cairo covering Arab Spring, concentrating on vital issues the media ignore.